martinruefenacht/lemonspotter/README.md

 [![Build Status](https://travis-ci.com/martinruefenacht/lemonspotter.svg?token=pPyajLGh7dycZ7EPBDvw&branch=develop)](https://travis-ci.com/martinruefenacht/lemonspotter)

-# Lemon Spotter
+# Lemonspotter
 This is a test and benchmark suite for MPI.

 The intention is to not rely on an entire library, but only incremental steps.

 Lemons are both tests that fail, MPI functions that don't do the correct thing and bad performance implementations.

 # Usage

 To run use the following command:
 ```
-python lemonspotter.py
+python -m lemonspotter [path_to_database]
 ```

+# Requirements
+To run Lemonspotter only python 3.8.0 is needed.
+To contribute to development, please install all packages listed in the `requirements.txt` file.

 ## Arguments